Posted by camille arneberg on

 Ask yourself the following:

-Consider your dog’s age and abilities, too—can he handle roughhousing, or does he need a gentler playmate?
-You’ll want to match him with a pup who has a similar personality and play style, taking age, energy levels, and size into consideration.
+When introducing a new dog to your pet, the most important thing is to be patient and take things one step at a time.
+Start by considering your dog’s age and abilities—can he handle roughhousing, or does he need a gentler playmate?
+You’ll want to match him with a particular dog who has a similar personality and play style, taking age, energy levels, and size into consideration.

 Additionally, be sure to introduce the two dogs to each other in a neutral location in order to avoid any tendencies to get territorial.